FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Mozart died earlier than Beethoven, in 1791, and composed an astonishing amount of work, including over 40 symphonies.
 Schubert, who was Austrian, died a year later than Beethoven, in 1828.
 Schubert also composed nine symphonies, but is best known for his beautiful Lieder, of which he wrote over 600.
 Chopin, who died in 1849, was a great master of Romantic piano music, but he was Polish and later took up French citizenship.

-4. Who, just before his death from cancer in 1957, remarked, "I should never have switched from Scotch to Martinis"?
+4. According to legend who, just before his death from cancer in 1957, remarked, "I should never have switched from Scotch to Martinis"?

 Answer: Humphrey Bogart